In the Sermon on the Mount, Jesus said:

+In the Sermon on the Mount, Jesus said:

 Does God really want us doing those things alongside:

 Absolutely not if we want to be pure in heart and eventually worship Him on the street of gold.
 Really, wouldn't our hearts start to get confused with these mixed messages?
 That's exactly what the devil would like though, to be seduced by the spirits (1 Timothy 4:1) that tag along with these activities.
-If we start doing one of these activities, it won't be long before we are willfully participating in many or most of them, squeezing out the activities that produce a pure heart.
+If we start doing one of the worldly activities listed above, it won't be long before we are willfully participating in many or most of them, squeezing out the activities that produce a pure heart.
 They are not called seducing spirits for no reason.
 Eventually they will lead us to a totally impure heart.

 The Apostle Paul wrote that anyone who strays form the "glorious gospel" is not pure in heart:

 As I urged you when I went into Macedonia—remain in Ephesus that you may charge some that they teach no other doctrine, nor give heed to fables and endless genealogies, which cause disputes rather than godly edification which is in faith.
 Now the purpose of the commandment is love from a pure heart, from a good conscience, and from sincere faith, from which some, having strayed, have turned aside to idle talk, desiring to be teachers of the law, understanding neither what they say nor the things which they affirm (1 Timothy 1:1-7 NKJV) ..... according to the glorious gospel of the blessed God which was committed to my trust ((1 Timothy 1:11 NKJV).